Epic: The Story of the Waffen SS

 The young SS were trained to lead the new National Socialist revolution.
 In five or ten years they were to replace all those who had been put in office by the former regime.

 But at the beginning of the war it was not possible for these young men to stay home.
-Like the other young men in the country they had to defend their country and they had to defend it better than the others.
+Along with other young fellow countrymen, they felt called to defend their country, and even to defend it better than others.

-We are now at the beginning of the war in Poland with its far reaching consequences.
+We are now at the beginning of the 1939 war in Poland, with its far reaching consequences.
 Could the war have been avoided?
 Emphatically yes!
-Even after it had moved into Poland.

 However, the war in Poland started for reasons other than Danzig’s self-determination or even Poland’s.